apagade/Test/gitlab-assignment.md

 Now our `master` branch is updated with the latest feature created.

 Note how we carried our work independently on the `new-feature-branch` until the code was ready to be merged.
 Only at the point when we are ready with the new feature, we need to merge the changes into the `master` branch.
 During the merge we may have to resolve the merge conflict due to the changes made by other developers that were merged into the `master` branch before us.
 However this is a minor tradeoff in comparison to the advantage we get.
-There are several best practises to ease the process of conflict resolution which we do not cover here.
+There are several best practices to ease the process of conflict resolution which we do not cover here.

 The last step is to push the changes to the remote repository and create a **pull/merge** request in gitlab.